nodon-tech/nodejs-test/README.md

 ### Non-functional

-- All code should be written in Typescript
+- All code should be written in Typescript.
 - Mitigations to handle high levels of traffic should be implemented.
-- Code test can be submitted by mailing a link to a public repo or a .zip to your Nodon contact
+- Code test can be submitted by mailing a link to a public repo or a .zip to your Nodon contact.
+- The email should contain a link to the deployed service.
 - Documentation and maintainability is a plus.
-- Any kind of third party dependencies may be used
+- Any kind of third party dependencies may be used.
 - Feel free to replace current testing & server setup to something of your preference.

 ## Dataset